Travel warning: Storm Gerrit disrupts trains and flights in UK

 Train travel disrupted by Storm Gerrit

+Rail travel was severely affected by the adverse conditions on Wednesday and travellers are still urged to check on train company websites for updates.

-The rail line between London St Pancras International and Luton has been closed due to signalling problems.
+The rail line between London St Pancras International and Luton was closed on Wednesday due to signalling problems.

-This is affecting all East Midlands Railway intercity trains, with most likely to be cancelled for the whole of Wednesday.

-Passengers on Thameslink services - which run between Bedford, Luton, central London, Surrey and Sussex - have been advised not to travel between Bedford and London Bridge.
+Passengers on Thameslink services - which run between Bedford, Luton, central London, Surrey and Sussex - were advised not to travel between Bedford and London Bridge.

-The company has warned that those who choose to make their journey will need to allow for at least 1 hour extra travel time.

 The disruption comes as the line sees one of the busiest periods of the year with holidaymakers travelling between the capital and Luton Airport.

-Gary Walsh, route director for Network Rail, has said engineers have been called in and are working to resolve the signalling issue as soon as possible.

-Further north, the West Coast line is blocked between Carlisle and Lockerbie due to flooding.
+Further north, the West Coast line was blocked between Carlisle and Lockerbie due to flooding.

 “Delays are expected on our Scotland route and services will be subject to late starts,” Avanti West Coast posted on X, formerly known as Twitter.